Gerhard "Gary" deBock - Senior Pastor

 In 2003, we started “visiting” Trinity Fellowship Church.
 We quickly felt at home and spiritually fed here.
 Membership felt important and then God called me to adult baptism.

 I love to spend time with my children and grandchildren.
-In my free time, I enjoy camping and any excuse to ride my motorcycle.
+I enjoy motorcycling, old engine shows, camping and spending time with friends and family.
+Although an odd hobby, I collect antique chainsaws.

 Steve Wheeler - Elder